-• The camshaft position sensor is located on the right-hand cylinder head.
-It detects the combustion cylinder at any given moment.

-• The sensor generates a pulse when one of the slots on the back of the right-hand camshaft plate passes in front of the sensor.
+- The camshaft position sensor is located on the right-hand cylinder head.
+It detects the combustion cylinder at any given moment. - The sensor generates a pulse when one of the slots in the right-hand camshaft plate passes in front of the sensor.
 The ECM detects the camshaft position by measuring the pulse.
 Three slots are provided on the plate as shown below.

+- (1) Slot

 - (2) Camshaft plate

 - (3) Detection point

-- (4) Camshaft one rotation (Crankshaft two rotations)
+- (4) Camshaft one rotation (crankshaft two rotations)